Skip to main content

 When do you need to convert between Watts per Square Meter-Kelvin and Kilowatts per Square Meter-Kelvin?

-A heat-transfer-coefficient unit equal to 1,000 W/(m²·K).
+A heat-transfer-coefficient unit equal to exactly 1,000 W/(m²·K).
 Watt per Square Meter-Kelvin and Kilowatt per Square Meter-Kelvin are both heat transfer coeff units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.

 More Heat Transfer Coefficient Conversions